AbdelrahmanMohamed54/Machine_Learning-LN/Gaussian_Classifier/README.md

-Certainly!
-Here's a README file that you can include with your code on GitHub:

----

 # Multivariate Gaussian Distributions

 This repository contains Python code to generate synthetic data for two classes using multivariate Gaussian distributions and visualize the data through scatter plots.
 The code covers three scenarios with different covariance structures to illustrate their impact on the distribution of data points.